python-control/Slycot/BUILD.rst

 - compatible with building conda-forge packages
 - able to be built from source with user choice of compilers and BLAS/LAPACK vendor

 Most scikit-build-core configuration is in ``pyproject.toml``; see section ``[tool.scikit-build]`` in that file.
 Some directives are in the Github workflow files, especially those for building wheels.

 The CMake configuration is in files ``CMakeLists.txt`` and ``slycot/CMakeLists.txt``.
 The former is the top-level build file, responsible for finding the necessary components for the build, and high-level configuration.

-The only custom CMake build variable is ``SLYCOT_BUNDLE_OPENBLAS``, which, if set, arranges for scipy-openblas-lib bundling (more on this below).

 ``slycot/CMakeLists.txt`` is where the actual Slycot build is defined: what source files are included, and what is linked in.

+The main Slyoct CMake build variable is ``SLYCOT_BUNDLE_OPENBLAS``, which, if set, arranges for scipy-openblas-lib bundling (more on this below).

+The other Slycot CMake variable is ``SLYCOT_WINDOWS_CONDA_BUILD``;
+this used with Slycot's own conda recipe when building on Windows, and shouldn't need to be set otherwise.

 Wheel building
 ~~~~~~~~~~~~~~